OpenBB-finance/OpenBB/website/content/sdk/reference/etf/disc/mover.md

 ---
 title: mover
-description: This page provides details and source code documentation for a function titled 'mover', used in scraping data for top etf movers.
+description: "This page provides details and source code documentation for a function" titled 'mover', used in scraping data for top etf movers.
 There's also a description of its parameters and returned values.
 keywords: